The Scottish government's latest Government Expenditure and Revenue Scotland (Gers) report was published on Wednesday morning.

 One of the problems with the Gers figures has been that there were no other official regional breakdowns to compare to Scotland's, so the comparison had to be made to the UK as a whole.

 But that has recently changed with the ONS publishing regional breakdowns which show that, outside of London and the east and south east of England, most parts of the UK are estimated to raise less revenue than is spent on their behalf.

-This year's Gers figures said that Scotland's tax take was about £307 per person less than the UK figure - while spending was about £1,660 per person higher than for the UK as a whole.
+Last year's Gers figures said that Scotland's tax take was about £307 per person less than the UK figure - while spending was about £1,660 per person higher than for the UK as a whole.

 And it has long been the case that Scotland has received more money to deliver services such as health, education and economic development because of the geographical challenges it faces in these areas.

 Scotland also has a slightly higher number of people entitled to benefits associated with issues such as long-term ill health.